roman-milk/roman-milk.github.io/brandi-and-kelly.md

  Her face was crimson from embarrassment, her cheeks streaked with tears but she tried to hold herself together with what was left of a dented dignity.
 She determined to behave for the rest of the weekend to avoid another shameful episode needing to hold on to the shreds of self-worth.

  John stood over her large and dominating.
 "I had better go help the others see to the ponies.
 I'll leave you to it.
 Well done pet.
 You have done well.
 Soon you will be good enough to earn a slave name and your collar."
-Report_Story #1